Though we are small, we are mighty! Meet the individuals who captain the seas at Mid-Continent Oceanographic Institute.

 ELLEN FEE, Creative Writing Programs Coordinator

 Ellen grew up in Wisconsin and graduated from the University of Minnesota in 2016, where she studied English and wrote an undergraduate thesis on literacy development and children's poetry.
-Previously she has worked for the Minnesota Daily, the University's College of Education and Human Development, and the Minnesota Literacy Council.
-In addition to her work at MOI, Ellen loves gardening, cooking, camping, and crossword puzzles.
-This year she learned how to juggle.
+Before she climbed on board at MOI, Ellen worked for the U’s College of Education and Human Development, the Minnesota Daily, and America Reads.
+She also teaches in the Loft Literary Center’s summer youth program.
+Ellen lives in St. Paul’s Midway neighborhood and has an apple tree in her backyard.

 SAM OPPENHEIMER, Writers' Room Coordinator—AmeriCorps VISTA